Environment and Health

 • Students who wish to enrol in the CSEH offered by the School of the Environment must first apply to and be accepted into a doctoral program in a degree-granting unit, also called a home department or home unit.
 Information about applying to a home department can be found on the School of Graduate Studies website as well as on the respective websites of participating degree-granting units.

-• The requirements listed below must be completed in combination with the PhD degree program requirements of the student’s respective home department.
-These are normally counted as electives toward the degree program requirements of the student’s home department.
+• The requirements listed below must be completed in combination with the PhD degree program requirements of the student's respective home department.
+These are normally counted as electives toward the degree program requirements of the student's home department.
 Typically, students complete up to 1.0 full-course equivalent (FCE) and conduct research on an environment and health topic.
-Please note that requirements in some participating programs vary slightly.
+Note that specific requirements for participating degree programs can vary.
 Therefore, students are encouraged to check the calendar entries of their respective home department programs.
 Specific CSEH requirements for each participating degree program are listed on the School of the Environment website under the Collaborative Specialization in Environment and Health.

-• Complete the mandatory core course ENV4001H (0.5 FCE), unless already completed at the master's level.
+• Complete the mandatory core course ENV4001H Graduate Seminars in Environment and Health, unless already completed at the master's level.

 • Complete one elective course (0.5 FCE) from the School's list of approved courses.
-Courses (including Special Topics) that have an environmental focus but are not included in the School’s approved list can be counted as an elective, pending approval from the Graduate Associate Director.
+Courses (including special topics) that have an environment focus but are not included in the School's approved list can be counted as an elective, pending approval from the Graduate Associate Director.

 • Additional courses may be required by the home department and/or by the supervisor or supervisory committee, depending on academic and/or career goals of the student, as well as departmental regulations.